rokunin/whiteboard-experience/README.md

 - Border and shadow styling (with X/Y offset)

 ### Mass Selection
-- Select multiple objects at once (toggle in toolbar or `Shift+drag`)
+- Select multiple objects at once (toggle in toolbar or `Shift+drag` on empty space)
+- `Shift+Click` on object — add/remove from group
-- Move, copy, delete selected objects together
+- Move, scale, rotate selected objects together
+- Panel with rotation controls (slider, ±15° buttons, reset)
+- Copy/paste and delete work on entire group

 ### Smart Alignment
-- Hold `Shift` while dragging to see alignment guides
+- Hold `Ctrl` while dragging to see alignment guides
+- Works for single objects and mass selection groups
 - Snap to edges and centers of other objects
 - Visual guides show matching boundaries
 - Toggle on/off from WBE toolbar